-Yes, it’s scary to start selling insurance with no guaranteed income.
+Yes, it’s scary to start learning how to sell insurance with no guaranteed income.
 But long-term, you’ll be glad you did.

 In this section, I describe how to maximize sales results no matter what insurance product you sell.

-Below are 4 insurance sales tips I’ve discovered I’d like to share with you.
+Below are 4 selling insurance tips I’ve discovered I’d like to share with you.

 All are based on “in-the-trenches” selling with insurance prospects since 2011, and training more than 1,000 agents since 2013.